ProblemSetters/devops-blackbox/README.md

 exit 0
 ```

-## Score action
+## Check action

 This action contains the next steps:
-- provision: this step uses to make a provision within the score action,
+- provision: this step uses to make a provision within the check action,
   usually it installs the remains of technology stack to perform some
   preparation tasks
 - build: this step uses to: